New Limestone Review

 - If we have accepted your work for publication, please wait one year from the date of acceptance before submitting more work (in that genre).

 - If you are withdrawing the whole submission, go to your Submittable page and choose the option to withdraw.

-- For poetry and art (and flash fiction), if you are withdrawing only a portion of your submission, please email us with the title of the pieces you wish to withdraw: limestone.uky [at] gmail [dot] com (you most likely won't get an acknowledgment email, but rest assured our managing editor checks our email & notes any partial withdrawals in our system a minimum of 3 times a week).
+- For poetry, art, and flash, if you are withdrawing only a portion of your submission, please email us with the title of the pieces you wish to withdraw: limestone.uky [at] gmail [dot] com (you most likely won't get an acknowledgment email, but rest assured our managing editor checks our email & notes any partial withdrawals in our system a minimum of 3 times a week).

-- ALSO: Do not email submissions to this address.
+- Do not email submissions.
 They will be deleted unread.
 All submissions must go through Submittable.
 The $ submission fee covers production costs only; no person on our staff receives any part.

-- We prefer to respond within 1-3 months.
+- We will respond within 3 months-6 months.